-- What will my family member be like when he/she gets older? - What is known about adults with ASD and how can I plan for the future? - How does American society support individuals with ASD?
+- What will my family member be like when he/she gets older? - What is known about adults with ASD and how can I plan for the future? - How does American society support people with ASD?

-An overarching goal of ASD research is to enable individuals with ASD to lead fulfilling and productive lives in the community.
+An overarching goal of ASD research is to enable people with ASD to lead fulfilling and productive lives in the community.
 We are in critical need of information about the current landscape for adults with ASD.
 Longitudinal studies designed to capture the range of possible outcomes for adults with ASD are best suited to inform public policy decision-making, service and support delivery, and funding strategies.
-Also it is important is to improve public understanding of ASD in adults, including older adults, so that they may receive support from their neighbors and communities, to help them lead fulfilling and productive lives.
+Also it is important is to improve public understanding of ASD in adults, including older adults, so that they may receive support from communities to help them lead fulfilling and productive lives.
+Efforts to improve public awareness and community supports could help foster acceptance, inclusion, and appreciation of people with ASD.

-ASD poses economic and social costs for individuals, families, and society at large.
+ASD poses economic and social costs for people, their families, and society at large.
 Although ASD symptoms vary greatly in character and severity, the disorder occurs in all ethnic and socioeconomic groups and affects every age group.
-Some scientists and economists have estimated that the combined direct and indirect costs to provide care for all Americans with ASD during their lifetimes exceeds \$35 billion, and that each individual accrues approximately \$3 million in costs over his or her lifetime (Ganz, 2007).
+Some scientists and economists have estimated that the combined direct and indirect costs to provide care for all Americans with ASD during their lifetimes exceeds \$35 billion, and that each person accrues approximately \$3 million in costs over his or her lifetime (Ganz, 2007).
 Families often incur large debts related to medical and educational services not covered through public programs or medical and dental insurance.
-In addition to financial challenges, ASD can lead to emotional hardships for individuals and families throughout life.
+In addition to financial challenges, ASD can lead to emotional hardships for people and their families throughout life.